PennLINC/babs/docs/source/walkthrough.rst

     $ datalad clone https://osf.io/w2nu3/ raw_BIDS_multi-ses

-The printed messages should be like this:
+The printed messages should look like below.
+Note that the absolate path to ``babs_demo`` (i.e., ``/cbica/projects/BABS/babs_demo``)
+would probably be different from yours due to different clusters, which is fine:

 .. code-block:: console

     install(ok): /cbica/projects/BABS/babs_demo/raw_BIDS_multi-ses (dataset)

+.. dropdown:: Why do I also see ``[INFO]`` messages?

+    It's normal to see additional messages from DataLad like below:

+    ..  code-block:: console

+        [INFO   ] Remote origin uses a protocol not supported by git-annex; setting annex-ignore

 There are two subjects (``sub-01`` and ``sub-02``), in total of six sessions in this toy dataset.
 Now let's try getting a file's content: